valeriangalliat/dotfiles/README.md

   file paths.
 If a file or a directory of the same name already exists, it will prompt to overwrite.
-* `link` takes two paths, the first relative to the category directory (e.g. `src/vim`), and the second relative to the target directory.
+* `link` takes two paths, the first relative to the category directory (e.g., `vimrc`, relative to `src/vim`), and the second relative to the target directory.
 It will just resolve the absolute paths and call `alink`.
 * `hlink` is the same as `link` but both parameters are relative to the target directory.
 * `acopy`, `copy` and `hlink` are the same as their `link` equivalents, but